Ehiosu-Evbenaye/robust-pid-mass-spring-damper/report/report.md

 The mass-spring-damper system is a fundamental benchmark in control engineering.
 It models a wide range of physical processes, including automotive suspensions, seismic isolation platforms, and robotic positioning systems.
 In real applications, plant parameters (mass, damping, stiffness) are never known exactly and can vary due to manufacturing tolerances, temperature changes, or payload variations.

-This project addresses these challenges by designing a **robust PID controller** that guarantees performance despite ±20 % uncertainty in all three plant parameters.
+This project addresses these challenges by designing a robust PID control that guarantees performance despite ±20 % uncertainty in all three plant parameters.
 The methodology follows a rigorous two-phase workflow:

 - **Phase 1 (Analytical):** Manual derivation of the plant model, symbolic PID tuning via pole placement, sensitivity functions, and stability margins.
 - **Phase 2 (Simulation):** Full MATLAB/Simulink implementation, Monte-Carlo uncertainty testing, and performance quantification.